aldro61/kover/doc_learning.md

 ---
 title: Machine Learning Module
 tags:
-keywords: learning, engine, set covering machine, SCM, kover, genomics, k-mer, machine learning
+keywords: learning, engine, set covering machine, SCM, decision tree, classification tree, CART, kover, genomics, k-mer, machine learning
-last_updated: May 30, 2016
+last_updated: August 8, 2018
 summary: "Overview of the machine learning functionality"
 ---

-## Learning models
+## Set Covering Machine

+### Command line interface

 This command is used to learn a model from a Kover dataset.
 It provides an interface on the Set Covering Machine algorithm.